By Sanya Goenka

 My sister Sanah and I have been fundraising and supporting The Light a Lamp Campaign through the American India Foundation for the past few years.
 We have been raising funds to help with the education of underprivileged children in India.

-This year we got the opportunity to visit one of the AIF William J Clinton Fellow sites called the ICICI Foundation in Mumbai, India and learn more about how we could get involved hands-on, in long-term service projects in India in the future.
+This year we got the opportunity to visit the ICICI Foundation in Mumbai, India, which has served as an important partner to AIF in previous years, and learn more about how we could get involved hands-on, in long-term service projects in India in the future.
 We were inspired by the work this foundation and its Fellow’s do.

 The AIF runs a program called the William J Clinton Fellowship for Service program where young professionals get to volunteer and work hands-on for 10 months in India on development projects in the fields of education, livelihood, technology, and public health.
 The AIF Clinton Fellowship is helping create a new generation of leaders that will help bring about social and economic change.